 Pimp My ‘Yak

 Ok, this follows on from storage just nicely.
-Some kayaks can easily be upgraded or you can add on cool accessories.
+Some fishing kayaks can easily be upgraded or you can add on cool accessories.

-Check out this video to see how imaginative you can get:
+Check out this video to see how imaginative you can get.

-For example, some kayaks have options for rail storage.
+For example, some fishing kayaks have options for rail storage.
 With these you can attach fish finders or extra rods, GPS, or anything else that you need to have fastened and that you can get your hands on fast.
 You might even want to film your day out, so why not add your GoPro?

 This is important.
-You need to consider how much weight capacity the manufacturer recommends.
+You need to consider how much capacity the manufacturer recommends.
 Then deduct your own weight (and partner’s if going tandem) as well as any fishing tackle you intend taking.

-Also remember to add weight for any gizmos, food or extra clothing you want to take.
+Also remember to add extra weight for any gizmos, food or extra clothing you want to take.
 Heck, some people kayak for days, so you might even want to bring tents and camping equipment.
 In any case, just make sure you have done your sums when it comes to weight.

 Speed vs Turning

-We’re not going to go into great detail here, but as a rule of thumb, you should consider the following:
+As a rule of thumb, you should consider the following:

 Types Of Fishing Kayaks